Standing waves for a Schr\"odinger system with three waves interaction: Introduction

 where $a_1,a_2>0$.
 The results of \cite{AH} have been generalized in \cite{KO} to the higher dimensional case and to the model \eqref{eqA0.1} with potentials (see also \cite{OY}).
 It is worth mentioning that in \cite{PA}, the existence of non-scalar solutions were proved by minimizing the action function on the Nehari manifold, provided the coupling parameter $\alpha$ is large enough.

-In this paper, illuminated by \cite{JL} and \cite{Soave1}, we aim to consider standing waves and their stability for system \eqref{eqA0.1} in the mass-critical or mass-supercritical regime and the energy subcritical one, namely we cover the range of non-linearities $2_*\leq p<2^*$, where the corresponding energy functional $E(\vec{u})$ is not always bounded from below on $S(a_1,a_2)$.
+In this paper, illuminated by \cite{JL} and \cite{Soave1}, we aim to consider standing waves and their stability for the system \eqref{eqA0.1} in the mass-critical or mass-supercritical regime and the energy-subcritical ones, namely we cover the range of non-linearities $2_*\leq p<2^*$, where the corresponding energy functional $E(\vec{u})$ is not always bounded from below on $S(a_1,a_2)$.
 Note that the coupling terms are of mass-subcritical type and sign-indefinite, then we are dealing with a special mass-mixed case (i.e., the combination of mass-subcritical and mass-supercritical terms), which is more complicated.

 Before introducing the main results, we recall some definition (see also \cite{BeJe}). \begin{Def} We say that $\vec{u}_0$ is a ground state of \eqref{eqA0.2} on $S(a_1,a_2)$ if

 We say that $\vec{v}_0$ is an excited state of \eqref{eqA0.2} on $S(a_1,a_2)$ if